 - Write down key personal information, including any major stresses or recent life changes.

 - Make a list of all medications, vitamins or supplements that you're taking.
-Be sure to let your doctor know if you're taking any herbal preparations, as well.
+Be sure to let your health care provider know if you're taking any herbal preparations, as well.

 - Ask a family member or friend to come with you.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Your time with your doctor is limited, so preparing a list of questions ahead of time can help you make the most of your time.
+Your time is limited, so preparing a list of questions ahead of time can help you make the most of your time.
 List your questions from most important to least important in case time runs out.
-For ulcerative colitis, some basic questions to ask your doctor include:
+For ulcerative colitis, some basic questions to ask include:

 - What's the most likely cause of my symptoms?